meghalasriganeshan/Y20-FRT-project/README.md

-# Kl EVENTS-BOT :
+# MC EVENTS-BOT :

-This project is about the website which is made for the purpose of best place to vist for users
+To clarify your query about bestplaces to vist, chat with us

 # Azure services used in this project